royward/metta-wam/tests/performance/compare_algo/nqueens/README.md

 ---

 MeTTa, with its declarative and symbolic reasoning capabilities, presents unique challenges when translating to other languages.
 This document explores why **Prolog** emerges as the most practical target for MeTTa logic, compared to procedural languages like **C**, functional languages like **Scheme** or **Common Lisp**, and modern object-oriented languages like **Python** or **Java**.

-Additionally, while **C/C++** is a fine ultimate target for performance-critical applications, this document argues that **Prolog** should serve as an intermediary stopgap.
-Translating MeTTa to Prolog first ensures that we preserve the **"superpowers"** of Prolog—such as native backtracking, symbolic logic, and constraints—before generating highly optimized C/C++ implementations.

 ---